TelerikAcademy/JavaScript-Applications/README.md

 * Install [JavaScript I/O](https://iojs.org/en/index.html "JavaScript I/O")
     * Try if it is working by typing in CMD/Terminal `$ iojs -v` (should produce result)
-*   Open CMD/Terminal and run `$ npm install -g mocha`

 ## Preparing for the tests for each homework

 *   Checkout the repository for the particular homework
-*   Open CMD/Terminal and navigate to the checked out repository with the homework
+*   Open CMD/Terminal and navigate to the checked-out repository with the homework
 *   Run `npm install` in CMD/Terminal
     *   A folder `node_modules` should appear
 *   You are ready to run the tests